Nigerian Tax System 2026

 Withholding Tax (WHT)

 When you pay certain people or companies, you must deduct a percentage and remit it to NRS.
-The recipient gets the net amount and uses the WHT credit to offset their annual tax liability.
-It is not a final tax.
+The recipient gets the net and uses the WHT credit against their annual tax bill.

 WHT Calculator